Albert (2016 film)

 Albert is a 2016 American CGI Christmas musical comedy television film produced by Nickelodeon Animation Studio.
-It premiered on December 9, 2016, and is Nickelodeon's first animated television film to not be based on a previous show.
+It premiered on December 9, 2016, and is Nickelodeon's first animated television film to not be based on a previous show since The Electric Piper.

 Premise

 Albert, a small Douglas fir tree, sets out on an adventure to become the most famous Christmas tree in his hometown.

 Plot

 Albert, a small Douglas fir tree, and his best friend, Maisie, escape Earth Mama’s, and get to Cactus Pete’s restaurant.
 They see Cactus Pete stuck in the snow, and they help him get his head out.
 Cactus Pete suddenly decides to murder the two for no reason, so gets his cactus gang to shoot needles at them, and the whole fight ends up with Pete getting shredded and Albert and Maisie escaping on a blimp to Empire City.
 They see the tree, but Pete returned and survived!
 Pete fights them again, but is thrown in the garbage and quits.
 Meanwhile, Albert gets up to the top of the tree.
 Albert sees Pete, and despite him being a backstabbing friend who tried to kill Albert for seemingly no reason, Albert lets Pete be the top of the Empire City tree.
 Albert and Maisie leave, and go back to Earth Mama’s.